 Compare and Contrast Two Portraits

-Choose two portraits to study on MoMA’s online collection website.
-Make lists of everything you see in each portrait.
+Choose two portraits to study in MoMA’s online collection.
+Make a list of everything you see in each portrait.
 Organize your notes and write a one-page summary of what you noticed about these two portraits.

 Create a Symbolic Self-Portrait

-What did you learn about visual symbols?
-In your experience, was it easy or difficult to incorporate a symbol into your self-portrait?
+What did you learn about symbols?
+Did you find it easy or difficult to incorporate a symbol into your self-portrait?

 Make a Portrait of Someone You Know

 Select a person who would be an interesting subject for a portrait.
 Write a few words to describe his or her personality.
 What would you like to communicate about the person to the viewer?
-Next, think about the costume, expression, pose, and background that would best communicate this information.
+Think about the costume, expression, pose, and background that would best communicate this information.

 Make a drawing, painting, or collage of the person.
-Afterwards, reflect on what you found challenging, fun, or intriguing about making this portrait.
+After you’ve finished, reflect on what you found challenging, fun, or intriguing about making this portrait.
 If you could do the portrait again, what would you do differently?